Why This Recipe Works

 - 1/2 ounce lemon juice, from 1 lemon

 - 1 ounce simple syrup (see notes)

 - Grapefruit peel (optional)

 Fill a cocktail shaker with ice.
-Add the dark rum, light rum, grapefruit juice, lemon juice, and simple syrup.
+Add dark rum, light rum, grapefruit juice, lemon juice, and simple syrup.
 Shake until well chilled, about 20 seconds.

 To make simple syrup, combine 1 cup water with 1 cup sugar in a small saucepan and heat over medium heat, stirring constantly, until sugar is dissolved.
 Cool before using.
-Simple syrup will keep in a sealed container in the refrigerator for up to 5 days.
+Simple syrup will keep in a sealed container in the refrigerator for up to five days.